GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A complex system that works is invariably found to have evolved from a simple system that worked.
-The inverse proposition also appears to be true: A complex system designed from scratch never works and cannot be made to work.
+> ### Computer science research is different from these more traditional disciplines.
+Philosophically it differs from the physical sciences because it seeks not to discover, explain, or exploit the natural world, but instead to study the properties of machines of human creation.
 >
-> ~ *John Gall (author)*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts